kameron-sugino/Basics-of-Microbiome-Data-Analysis/20200327_V1.3_Workshop_Code_ARCHBG_Markdown.md

 -   Great.
 We’re, like, halfway there.

-# 8) Beta Diversity
+# 8 Beta Diversity

 -   Let’s do beta diversity now.
 There’s one function for both Sorensen (presence/absence) and Bray-Curtis (abundance) dissimilarities and to produce the PCoA plot.
+There are many, many other options for both dimension reduction and ordination methods (e.g., UNIFRACE, t-SNE, PLS-DA, to name a few)
     -   Let’s see what Sor.bray.pcoa() does:

 ``` r